containerbuildsystem/osbs-docs/docs/users.rst

 Openshift 4.3 or lower.
 It is identified by the ``com.redhat.delivery.appregistry`` label.

-After a successful build, if :ref:`OMPS integration <omps-integration>` is enabled, operator manifests are uploaded into configured application registry and namespace.

 Details on how operator manifest can be accessed from the application registry are stored in koji build, in section ``build.extra.operator_manifests.appregistry``.